Gmail Users Warned About Wickedly Simple Phishing Scheme To Hack Accounts

-Gmail users face an account hacking technique that is so simple, even highly experienced users are fooled by it.
+Gmail users face an account hacking technique that is so simple even highly experienced users are fooled by it.
 Mark Maunder, who is the CEO of the WordPress security program Wordfence, says that as is common with phishing, the scenario begins with a user who receives an email that contains an attachment.
-That’s when everything takes a completely different turn with this clever phishing scheme, because even sophisticated Gmail users who would not normally fall victim to a phishing scheme are being hacked.
+That’s when everything takes a completely different turn with this clever phishing scheme because even sophisticated Gmail users who would not normally fall victim to a phishing scheme are being hacked.

-What makes this phishing so effective is that the email may likely come from someone users know whose gmail account has already been hacked, so it can look benign.
+What makes this phishing so effective is that the email may likely come from someone users know whose Gmail account has already been hacked so that it can look benign.
 To make things worse, it may look like a legitimate attachment from the sender.
-When Gmail users click on the attachment to open it in a preview tab, a second tab, which looks like a legitimate Gmail account sign in at first blush, requests the users to log back in to Gmail to preview the attachment.
+When Gmail users click on the attachment to open it in a preview tab, a second tab, which looks like a legitimate Gmail account sign in at first blush, requests the users to log back into Gmail to preview the attachment.

 The second tab appears to look exactly like a Gmail and Google account login.
 As soon as the sign in in the new tab is completed, the hackers have the Gmail users’ login information, and the hack is started.
 Maunder also quotes a hacker news site for a great example.